flerokoo/Shoe3D-Boilerplate-Code/README.md

 * Easy work with keyboard/mouse/touch input
 * Automatic assets management
     * Framework is smart enough to load blender-exported Three.js objects/geometries as objects/geometries
+    * Same thing with atlases (from ShoeBox) — they are detected at compile-time and loaded as atlases automatically
     * Support for multiple resource types of the same asset: for instance, framework loads texture.webp only if supported by browser, texture.png otherwise.
 Same with sound formats

 ## How to use